Tuesday, March 31, 2026

 I'm in the last semester of my degree.
 Soon, I will be done with my undergrad in English.
 I am grateful for this.
 I am ready to move on.
 I no longer desire to be an English professor or teacher.
 I now wish to become a professor of either history or theology.
 Back in 2015, when I graduated from high school, I struggled to decide between majoring in religion or history.
 In 2019, though, a year before I enrolled at Liberty, I decided to switch out to English.
 With my Bachelor's degree essentially now done, I am ready to return to my academic pursuit of religion.

 Finally, I originally desired to major in history or religion.
 While my Bachelor's degree is in English, my Master's degree will be in a seminary field.
-From there, I will pursue a doctorate, either in history or a theological field.
+From there, I will pursue a doctorate, either in history, theological studies, English literature, or in a biblical studies field.

 Friday, March 29, 2024